-The total amount available for this funding opportunity is $20.4 million over three years.
+The total amount available for this funding opportunity is $20.4 million dollars.
 This amount may increase if additional funding partners participate.
 The maximum duration of support for any one grant is three years.
-This funding is non-renewable

-- Tuesday, October 18, 2016, 8:00pm -Full Application Deadline (by invitation only) for proposal to be submitted online via ResearchNet with all required attachments (this is a HARD DEADLINE)
+- Tuesday, October 17, 2017 – Full Application deadline (by invitation only) for proposal to be submitted online via ResearchNet with all required attachments (this is a HARD DEADLINE).

 Full Application – the Nominated Principal Applicant does not need to provide a signature: electronically submitting an application via ResearchNet constitutes a signature from the NPA.
 CIHR requires the physical signatures of other participants (i.e., other Principal Applicants, Co-Applicants, Knowledge Users, Supervisors, etc.); these must be collected and uploaded to the application, together with the Routing Slip, by the Nominated Principal Applicant before it is submitted.
 Signature on behalf of the institution, as the “Institution Paid” is not required, as the CIHR e-Approval is in place for this competition and allows the University to approve electronically.
 The final page of the CIHR Signature Page can be left blank when uploaded to ResearchNet .

 IMPORTANT REMINDERS ON ELIGIBILITY

 - THE NOMINATED PRINCIPAL APPLICANT must be eligible under BOTH NSERC AND CIHR eligibility guidelines.

 - Principal applicants, whether UofT or hospital-based, must apply through their UofT departments and Research Services.

 - CO-APPLICANTS can be EITHER NSERC or CIHR eligible, OR both.